 - Continue cursive copywork from Rules of Civility

-The Constitutional Convention and the first President
+The U.S. Constitution and the Nation’s First President

 - George Washington (Sower Series) – Chapter 12